 Set Your Own Pace

 When you're dating someone new, it's important to move the relationship forward at your own pace.
-We don't necessarily subscribe to society's long-standing and unspoken rule of waiting a specific amount of time before having sex with your new partner, but we do believe that waiting is a good move if you aren't completely sure that sex is something you're ready for yet.
+We don't necessarily subscribe to society's long-standing and unspoken rule of waiting a specific amount of time before being intimate with your new partner, but we do believe that waiting is okay if you aren't completely sure that intimacy is something you're ready for yet.